What is coaching?

 Is 100% of the program available online?

 Yes! iPEC’s Coach Training Program includes three, 3-day, modules that may be completed at your choice of an in-person or virtual location.
 During these modules, you’ll have the opportunity to practice your skills in a supportive in-person or online environment, get immediate feedback, and build invaluable relationships with other students in the program.
 These in-person/virtual modules are required for graduation.

 All of our trainers go through a rigorous, iPEC-specific, train-the-trainer program and have obtained PCC-level credentials (500+ hours of coaching) through the International Coach Federation.

 Click here to learn more about the virtual and in-person modules as well as the structure and content of the full training.

 Do you offer payment plans, scholarships, or financial aid?

-For residents of the United States, we also offer a student loan with payments as low as $150 per month.
+For residents of the United States, we also offer a loan option with payments as low as $150 per month.

 Request a one-on-one conversation with an Admissions Coach to explore which payment options are best for you.